reeshuffled/reeshuffled.github.io/_posts/2024-02-14-Socially-acceptable-when2meet-for-friend-hangouts.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Calendars"]
+tags:
+- Calendars
-title: "Socially acceptable when2meet for friend hangouts"
+title: Socially acceptable when2meet for friend hangouts
 slug: socially-acceptable-when2meet
-description: "How can we create something like when2meet to schedule hangouts with people in a way that doesn't seem overly business-y?"
+description: How can we create something like when2meet to schedule hangouts with people in a way that doesn't seem overly business-y?
+category: Garden
 ---

 the [scheduling tango](https://maggieappleton.com/speculative-events) described by Maggie Appleton is so relatable